AlexeyYurko/Various-python-scrapers/RICS/README.md

 http://www.ricsfirms.com

-Python script &amp; grab the list of surveyors in the UK.
+Python script for grabbing the list of surveyors in the UK.